-- Apple, Mac, and MacBook are trademarks of Apple Inc. registered in the U.S. and other countries. - Microsoft and PowerPoint are either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries. - NaViSet is trademarks or registered trademarks of NEC Dispolay Solutions, Ltd. in Japan, in the United State and other countries. - The terms HDMI and HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. in the United States and other countries.
+- Apple, Mac, and MacBook are trademarks of Apple Inc. registered in the U.S. and other countries. - Microsoft and PowerPoint are either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries. - NaViSet and ProAssist are trademarks or registered trademarks of Sharp NEC Display Solutions, Ltd. in Japan, in the United State and other countries. - The terms HDMI and HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. in the United States and other countries.

-DisplayPort and DisplayPort Compliance Logo are trademarks owned by the Video Electronics Standards Association in the United States and other countries.
+• DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.

-HDBaseTTM and the HDBaseT Alliance logo are trademarks of the HDBaseT Alliance.
+• HDBaseTTM and the HDBaseT Alliance logo are trademarks of the HDBaseT Alliance.

-- DLP® and DLP logo are trademarks or registered trademarks of Texas Instruments in the United States and other countries. - PJLink trademark and logo are trademarks applied for registration or are already registered in Japan, the United States of America and other countries and areas. - · Blu-ray is a trademark of Blu-ray Disc Association - CRESTRON and CRESTRON ROOMVIEW are trademarks or registered trademarks of Crestron Electronics, Inc. in the United States and other countries. - Ethernet is either a registered trademark or trademark of Fuji Xerox Co., Ltd. - Other product and company names mentioned in this user's manual may be the trademarks or registered trademarks of their respective holders.
+- DLP® and the DLP logo are trademarks or registered trademarks of Texas Instruments in the United States and other countries. - PJLink trademark and logo are trademarks applied for registration or are already registered in Japan, the United States of America and other countries and areas. - · Blu-ray is a trademark of Blu-ray Disc Association - CRESTRON and CRESTRON ROOMVIEW are trademarks or registered trademarks of Crestron Electronics, Inc. in the United States and other countries. - Ethernet is either a registered trademark or trademark of FUJIFILM Business Innovation Corp. - Other product and company names mentioned in this user's manual may be the trademarks or registered trademarks of their respective holders.